Adventure. Freedom. Travel. Which men's accessory would you associate with these words?

-The freedom to carry what you need while keeping your hands free has made this accessory a staple in men’s wardrobes.
+The Backpack – representing society's obsession with adventure, constant movement, learning, and escape.
+The freedom to carry what you need while keeping your hands free has made this accessory a wardrobe staple.

 Backpack Buying Tip #1 – Comfort

 Comfort is by far the most important factor in choosing a backpack.
 If it hurts your back, you're at best not going to use it often.
 At worst – you could injure yourself.

 The build of a backpack contributes to user comfort, especially the shape of the backside, shoulder straps and padding.

 Backpacks with a comfortable back panel, padded shoulder straps and an optional hip belt distribute the weight of the pack across the body.

 - Adjustable and padded shoulder straps ensure the backpack sits comfortably, reducing the strain on your back.

 - Contoured and padded backs follow the natural shape of your lower back adding to the comfort of carrying the bag.
 The shape allows for a natural arch to ensure no back pain.

 - Padded hip belts remove weight from the back and shoulders and places a larger portion of the burden on the leg muscles – allowing you to carry heavier loads for longer.

 This article is sponsored by EZRI's premium men's backpacks.
 Whether you're traveling, hitting the gym, or heading to work – EZRI has a stylish, practical backpack for you.